BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand construction, architectural, and engineering related expert designations, the Brodnax, Virginia Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related litigation support and expert witness services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-Employing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the construction experts group brings specialized experience and local capabilities to Brodnax and the surrounding areas.
+Drawing from more than 4500 building and construction related expert designations, the Brodnax, Virginia Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction claims evaluation and expert support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings specialized expertise and local capabilities to the Brodnax region.

 Construction Expert Witness News & Info